 Skin wrinkles and blemishes

 - Our skin changes naturally with age.
-Wrinkles and blemishes are formed due to a variety of genetic and environmental factors.
+Wrinkles, skin discoloration, and blemishes are formed due to a variety of genetic and environmental factors.

 - As we age, our skin naturally becomes thinner, loses fat tissue and firmness, produces less beneficial oils, and reveals the repetitive muscle contractions made over the years.